ashwathboomi/RestaurantReviewer/README.md

 # RestaurantReviewer
 ## Created a Full Stack application using Django and React for users to submit reviews for restaurants in a certain area

-Code contained in the master branch.
+*Code contained in the master branch*

 ![image](https://github.com/ashwathboomi/RestaurantReviewer/assets/113210547/a459b1d4-b087-43c0-8dc7-f303a965c996)